Matthlas/SoLaWI_project/README.md

 ## Assests used:
- - Low Poly Game Kit
+ - Low Poly Game Kit: Inspiration for parts of the Game Logic, Player character and animation, terrain and some tree prefabs

  - Low Poly Nature - Free Vegetation
  - Classic Acousic Guitar
  - Low Poly Farm Lite